Skip to main content

 What increases value

-• •Presence of original pendulum and key
+• •Presence of the original winding key

 What lowers value